Here's everything we know about Apple's next MacBook Pro

 To help make the new MacBook Pros thinner, Apple is reportedly designing new hinges to save space, according to the Chinese news site Commercial Times.

-One of the biggest supposed new features on Apple's upcoming MacBook Pro lineup is an OLED display strip that will take the place of the 'F' keys, which are usually found above the row of number keys on a keyboard, according to 9to5Mac.
+One of the biggest new features in Apple's new MacBook Pro is an OLED display strip that will take the place of the 'F' keys, which are usually found above the row of number keys on a keyboard, according to 9to5Mac.

+This rumour was reinforced earlier this week when a MacRumors reader discovered Apple had leaked images of the new MacBook Pro inside the new macOS Sierra update.

 That OLED strip is said to let users customise the 'F' key functions, whereas those keys on the MacBook Pro can't be customised.